Texas Criminal Defense Lawyer Wayne Goralski

 (2) the actor at the time of the offense was a peace officer, including a commissioned peace officer of a recognized state, or a special investigator under Article 2.122, Code of Criminal Procedure, regardless of whether the peace officer or special investigator was engaged in the actual discharge of an official duty while carrying the weapon

 Don’t delay.
 Contact the Law Office of Wayne Goralski today.
 When you have been charged with a crime, choose a based in Houston criminal defense attorney with the experience and dedication to make a difference.
-Call 832-834-5656 or contact the office online to schedule your free initial consultation regarding your criminal case.
+Call 832-834-5656 or contact the office online to schedule your initial consultation regarding your criminal case.
 With offices conveniently located in Houston, Texas, Mr. Goralski is a Houston Criminal Defense Lawyer who stands ready to represent you in your criminal matter.